MicrosoftDocs/visualstudio-docs/docs/ide/logical-operators-in-search-expressions.md

   - "multiple"
 ---
 # Logical and advanced operators in search expressions
-You can use logical operators and advanced search operators to refine your search of the Help content in Help Viewer.
+You can use logical operators and advanced search operators to refine your search of the Help content in **Help Viewer**.

 ## Logical operators
 Logical operators specify how multiple search terms should be combined in a search query.
 The following table shows the logical operators AND, OR, NOT and NEAR.